2009 - Jan Strickland Award for National Assistant Coach of the Year

 “He is not only one of the top players in Tech history, but also one of the most respected.
 A four-time MVP and three-time Most Dedicated Player award recipient during his career, it is no surprise that he has continued to have the same success as a coach that he had as a collegiate player and as a professional.”

 Sharp came to Virginia Tech from the Buy.com Tour (currently the Web.com Tour), where he played in 2002.
-Sharp turned professional in 1995 and won in his first ever professional event on the Powerbilt Tour at the Neuse Golf Club in Raleigh, N.C.
-He also won numerous events on other developmental tours before joining the Buy.com Tour.
+Sharp turned professional in 1995 and played on various developmental tours before joining the Buy.com Tour.
+He won his first ever professional event in 1995 on the Powerbilt Tour at the Neuse Golf Club in Raleigh, N.C.

 Sharp’s duties with the Hokies include recruiting, the off-season conditioning program, instruction and player academic progress, as well as managing the Virginia Tech Golf Team Complex.